dotnet/csharpstandard/standard/types.md

   - Not null when its declaration is in text where the annotations flag is disabled.
 - The default null state of a non-nullable reference type is not null.

-A diagnostic can be produced when a variable (§9.2.1) of a non nullable reference type is initialized or assigned to an expression that is maybe null when that variable is declared in text where the annotation flag is enabled.
+A diagnostic can be produced when a variable (§9.2.1) of a non-nullable reference type is initialized or assigned to an expression that is maybe null when that variable is declared in text where the annotation flag is enabled.

-The compiler can update the null state of a variable when the variable is read or written to.
+The compiler can update the null state of a variable as part of its analysis.

 > *Note*: The compiler can treat a property (§15.7) as either a variable with state, or as independent get and set accessors (§15.7.3).
 In other words, a compiler can choose if writing to a property changes the null state of reading the property.